 “What really matters is what you like not what you are like.
 Books, record, films – these things matter.
 Call me shallow but its the fucking truth”.
-I fucking love High Fidelity and I think that tells you everything you need to know about me.

-My desert-island, all time, top five favourite things about the film High Fidelity, in no particular order:
+My desert-island, all-time, top five favourite things about the film High Fidelity, in no particular order:

 1. The engaging narrative

 However, being adapted from the novel by Nick Hornby, High Fidelity is so much more.
 It is a funny and totally worthwhile narrative.
-For most of it’s running time, High Fidelity wallows in the cynical attitude of its narrator and rejects traditional romantic tropes.
+For most of it’s running time, the film wallows in the cynical attitude of its narrator and rejects traditional romantic tropes.
 That is until the ending when the film relocates itself into the cliche.
-Although, that sounds like much more of a cop-out than I mean it to.
+Although, that sounds like much more of a cop-out than I meant it to.
 It’s impossible to reject the predictability of the finale because it’s so fucking predictable: you feel like you’re in on the joke.
 The fact that you let romance take its course means you, like the trio at Championship Vinyl, can feel superior to it.
 It’s fucking wonderful.

-2. It’s fidelity to the source
+2. Its fidelity to the source

 In his adaptation of Hornby’s work, director Stephen Frears manages to stay faithful to the original novel.
 A few small details are changed here and there but, ultimately, it feels like you’re watching Hornby’s story.
 Probably because the film has Rob quote large passages of Hornby’s original prose.
-Although, the decision to render Rob’s rants about life, love, music and his obsession with his past through monologues straight to camera is actually a bit hit and miss.
+Although, the decision to render Rob’s rants about life, love, music and his obsession with his past through monologues straight to camera are actually a bit hit and miss.

-4. John Cusack
+3. John Cusack

-With so much of the films success riding on the portrayal of Rob, it was important to get the casting right.
+With so much of the film’s success riding on the portrayal of Rob, it was important to get the casting right.
 There is little doubt that John Cusack was fucking perfect.
 Cusack takes control of the screen from his opening line to the very end.
 He has a certain level of assurance and clearly knows he owns the role.
 At the same time, you need to warm to Rob to stick with him through all of his ups and downs.
 Rob isn’t the easiest person to like all the time but Cusack gives him heart and manages to make his debilitating lack of self-awareness seems like an adorable foible at times.

 4. The supporting cast

 Fairing much worse, though, are the women: unsurprisingly to anyone familiar with the novel, the film is very much one for the lads.
 The female roles are sadly lacking and those that do turn up are brief and 1 dimensional.
 Aside from Iben Hjejle as Laura, the women are relegated to secondary status.
 They appear as a parade of fantasy figures, docile little things or figures of fun.
-Of course, this is in-keeping with the original novel and is a quibble that doesn’t completely stand up.
-I’d love it if the women were more important but would have just derailed an otherwise fucking loyal adaptation.
+Of course, this is in keeping with the original novel and is a quibble that doesn’t completely stand up.
+I’d love it if the women were more important but it would have derailed an otherwise fucking loyal adaptation.

 5. The Music

 Really, the only major change to the book is the location: moving the action from Hornby’s London to Cusack’s Chicago.
 This Americanisation doesn’t really affect the story even if I did miss some of its original Britishness.
 I mean, if I’m being really critical, I could have done without the addition of the skater boys’ record, which feels rushed and unnecessary.
-However, it’s in no way a deal breaker.
+However, it’s in no way a deal-breaker.

 The change of scene also allows Frears to update Hornby’s musical references.
-High Fidelity is cool, modern (at least it was in 2000) and it fucking knows what its talking about.
+High Fidelity is cool, modern (at least it was in 2000) and it fucking knows what it’s talking about.
 There is an overriding encyclopaedic love of music here and the film’s passion for the subject seeps out of every frame.
 The soundtrack is fucking flawless and, after every re-watch, I revisit most of the bands/albums name-checked in the script.
-And I still blame this film for making me believe that working in a record shop is the coolest job in the fucking world.
+And I still blame this film for making me believe that working in a record shop is the coolest job in the world.

-Of course, there is the unavoidable sense that Rob and co’s obsession with music is problematic: in a sense it’s a type of emotional arrested development.
+Of course, there is the unavoidable sense that Rob and co’s obsession with music is problematic: in a sense, it’s a type of emotional arrested development.
 Throughout its praise of the music scene, High Fidelity excels at pointing out the failures of a certain kind of underachieving superfan.
 Although, it never goes so far as to openly attack Rob and his friends: there is no real critique here.
-Instead, it just lovingly chides his emotional immaturity whilst endorsing him wholeheartedly.
+Instead, it just lovingly chides his emotional immaturity while endorsing him wholeheartedly.
 Yes, he’s an annoying drifter who spends his time on lesser pursuits and ignoring adult life but nobody’s perfect.